 ImmersiveIran > Travel Guide > Is Iran safe to visit?

 The friendliness of the locals is often what visitors remember most about their trips to Iran.
+And this hospitality is probably the main reason why Iran is safe for travelers.
 From a young age, Iranians learn that “guests are a blessing from God,” which is why they’re eager to help and make you feel safe and welcome.

 Iran offers a reliable healthcare system with well-equipped pharmacies and highly skilled medical professionals, ensuring that help is always within reach if needed.

-Iran has a well-established healthcare system, and there is no requirement for special vaccinations for travelers.
+Another factor that makes Iran safe for travelers is that it has a well-established healthcare system, and there is no requirement for special vaccinations for travelers.
 Plus, there are no widespread endemic diseases, and there is a low risk for travelers in terms of infectious diseases.

 Iran has wide telephone and internet coverage, making it a safe and convenient destination for tourists.
 Mobile service providers offer coverage across most regions, although speeds may vary in more rural regions or remote areas.
 While some international websites and services might be restricted and require a VPN, the overall connectivity is sufficient.
 In rare cases, access to the global internet may be temporarily disrupted or limited to the national network, but such occurrences are uncommon and typically short-lived.